kokcheng/soi-iip/RJ.md

 # Internship Reflection Prompts

-## Part 1: Beginning of Internship
+## Part 1: Reflection #1 – To be submitted by end of week 7

 ### 1a.
 Professional Growth & Development
 **Prompt:**